greg-md/php-orm/docs/QueryBuilder.md

 ## hasRowsFrom

-Determine if has tables from where delete the rows..
+Determine if has tables from where delete the rows.

 ```php
 public function hasRowsFrom(): bool